China to investigate local authorities' efforts to control African swine fever

 The investigations come after China’s cabinet said earlier this month there were deficiencies in the country’s efforts to control and prevent the disease, which has reached every province of the country and is still spreading, almost a year after the first outbreak.

-China is the world’s largest pork consumer and its massive hog herds have been decimated by the disease.
+China is the world’s largest pork consumer and its massive hog herd has been decimated by the disease.
+African swine fever kills almost all pigs it infects but does not harm people.
+There is no vaccine or cure.

+But many outbreaks are not being reported, farmers have told Reuters, with local officials in some provinces unwilling to verify or report the disease.

+Vice agriculture minister Yu Kangzhen said recently the ministry was looking into reports of underreporting.
+He also said some places lacked the people and money to prevent and control the disease.

 The Ministry of Agriculture and Rural Affairs said in a statement online that it will evaluate the veterinary agencies from two sample counties in the following provinces and regions: Hebei, Heilongjiang, Jiangsu, Henan, Anhui, Guangxi, Fujian, Sichuan, Yunnan and Shaanxi.

-One county must be a place where there has recently been an outbreak of disease, and it should be compared with another county in the province where the disease is not present, it said.
+One county must be a place where there has recently been an outbreak of the disease, and it should be compared with another county, ideally administered by the same city or in the same area, where the disease has not occurred, it said.

 The evaluations will be completed by Oct.
 31 and a report on the findings will be submitted to the ministry by Dec.
 31.